 Taking up a sport as an exercise is a great way to meet new people and socializing, especially if you are playing a group sport.
 Playing sports also develops the cardiovascular structure of your body.

 Exercising also helps to prevent restlessly and insomnia that occurs due to post interview stress.
 It also reduces anxiety and depression.
 All these benefits can be yours if you take up exercising and sports.

 9. Rework on your resume and prepare for the next interview:

-Also, think about the various reasons why the company has not called you yet or any other candidates for that matter.
-There can be a huge myriad of reasons on why the company has not released the results for the interview.
+Also, think about the various reasons why the company not called you yet or any other candidates for that matter.
+Also, think about the various reasons why the company not called you yet or any other candidates for that matter.
+There can be a huge myriad of reasons why the company has not released the results for the interview.

 The factors may include:

-1. If you are one of the earliest interview candidates, most probably your profile might probably be still under review.
+- If you are one of the earliest interview candidates, most probably your profile might probably be still under review.
 No company likes to hire people instantly, without ensuring that they have acquired the best workforce.
-This is very much applicable for overseas job, where the company tries to review each and every candidate before providing them with the job offer.
+This is much applicable for overseas jobs, where the company tries to review every candidate before the job offer.

-3. In some companies, the recruitment process might be their lowest priority.
-So they avoid to spend a lot of capital on that area.
-With the amount of work that company currently has, they might be purposefully holding back the recruitment process.
+- In some companies, the recruitment process might be their lowest priority.
+So they avoid spending a lot of capital in that area.
+With the amount of work that the company currently has, they might be purposefully holding back the recruitment process.